 Boca Chita Key in Biscayne National Park is easily accesible with the boat trips provided at the Park.
-The Park conducts two and a half to 3-hour boat tours to the island during the winter/spring months and is a great way to get out in the waters of the bay and explore a bit of these undeveloped islands.
+The Park through its concessioners conducts boat tours to Boca Chita and this is a great way to get out in the waters of the bay and explore a bit of these undeveloped islands.

 To get out on a boat in Biscayne Bay on a sunny day is just wonderful, fresh salty air, blue skies, the wind on your face... enjoying the beautiful landscape and nature.
 The mangroves along the coastline... shorebirds overhead and wading nearby... cormorants, pelicans, seagulls... the Miami skyline in the distance, and if you're really lucky, dolphins will show up and perform a trick or two... you never know what you will see along these waters.

 It takes about 45 minutes to reach the island and as you approach Boca Chita, the first thing you see is the 65-foot lighthouse overlooking the small harbour where the boat drops you off.

 Normally you will have about an hour to enjoy the surroundings.
 In most cases, a park ranger or volunteer comes along and gives an introduction into the history, wildlife and ecosystems of the park and the Keys in particular.

 You can start by going up the lighthouse and scoping out the views or just wander around the island.